lukasamaree/bitevision/README.md

 # BiteVision

 BiteVision is a recipe recommendation system that helps you discover recipes by simply uploading a photo of your food.
 It combines computer vision and vector search to retrieve visually and semantically similar recipes from a database of 69,000+.

 <details>
   <summary><strong>📚 Table of Contents</strong></summary>

-  ## Table of Contents

 - [BiteVision Frontend](#bitevision-frontend)
 - [Features](#features)